sachinsu/sachinsu.github.io/work_journal/software.md

 - [PostgreSQL Replication][Databases]
     - PostgreSQL supports block-based (physical) replication as well as the row-based (logical) replication.
 Physical replication is traditionally used to create read-only replicas of a primary instance, and utilized in both self-managed and managed deployments of PostgreSQL.
 Uses for physical read replicas can include high availability, disaster recovery, and scaling out the reader nodes.
+    -   High availability
+        - Recovery Point Objective (RPO) -  the time span within which transactions may be lost after recovery
+        - Recovery Time Objective (RTO) - the time it takes from failure to successful recovery

 - [Data storage][Databases][Architecture]
     - Row oriented - Because data on a persistent medium such as a disk is typically accessed block-wise (in other words, a minimal unit of disk access is a block), a single block will contain data for all columns.This is great for cases when we’d like to access an entire user record, but makes queries accessing individual fields of multiple user records (for example, queries fetching only the phone numbers) more expensive, since data for the other fields will be paged in as well